-10 reasons to consider rolling over assets from a former employer's retirement plan to an IRA.
+10 reasons to roll over assets from a former employer's retirement plan to an IRA.

-#1 Employer-sponsored retirement plan distribution processing can be more complex than an IRA.
+Employer-sponsored retirement plan distribution processing can be more complex.

-Participants in an employer-sponsored retirement plan are subject to the rules of the former employer's plan documents, which can be more restrictive than an IRA.
+Participants in an employer-sponsored retirement plan are subject to IRS regulations, as well as to the rules of their former employer's plan documents, which can be more restrictive than those of an IRA.
 For example, a plan may not allow partial distributions, or if it does, it may limit them to once a quarter or once a year.